 Hired a car and driver and headed off to visit the Koh Ker temple site about 120km NE of Siem Reap.
 Common Mynas, Palm Swifts and a few Feral Pigeons and White-vented Mynas were about the only birds for much of the way.
 A journey characterised by huge numbers of sticky rice sellers strung out along the roadside.
 About 20km south of Koh Ker the landscape changed to older forest, much of it cleared, and I noted a Shikra, 2 Crested Treeswifts and many hirundines, including Wire-tailed Swallow.
 A male Minivet seen on arrival could have been Grey-chinned or Scarlet.

 The main temple site includes an impressive ziggurat set among mature forest and the view from the top provides a great vantage point.
-A flock of mainly (perhaps all) Golden-fronted Leafbirds was in the treetops and in the air were Striated Swallows, 2-3 Brown Needle-tailed Swifts and a Shikra.
+A flock of mainly (perhaps all) Golden-fronted Leafbirds was in the treetops and in the air were Striated Swallows, 2-3 Brown-backed Needletails and a Shikra.

 Golden-fronted Leafbird Chloropsis aurifrons